 The Internship Program Application is currently closed.

 The Chase Oaks Residency Program is a one-year intensive leadership program designed to provide real-life ministry experience, personal development, and leadership training for those pursuing vocational ministry.
 You will be equipped with both the personal and professional tools for a thriving future in ministry.
 This is a paid residency for one year at 25 hours per week.
 The program will begin in August.
-If you’re interested in applying, please fill out the form below.

 OUR STAFF CULTURE